 B/HERT Awards Dinner

 The Awards are presented at the B/HERT Awards Dinner in November every year.
-The 2015 B/HERT Awards Dinner will be held on Tuesday 17th November in Melbourne at Crown Towers, Palladium C.
+The 2015 B/HERT Awards Dinner were held on Tuesday 17th November in Melbourne at Crown Towers, Palladium C.

 - Vice-Chancellors, senior university management and those involved in any partnership with industry;